-Such practices of abstaining from addictive practices emphasize material and spiritual self-discipline and growth.
+Such practices of abstaining from addictive behaviors and substances emphasize material and spiritual self-discipline and growth.
 Lastly, Jainism’s principles of non-attachment and chaste living can discourage substances that can harm the body from being used.
-Utilizing substances goes against religious views of chaste living in the ascetic religion, creating dependences, and interfering with spiritual devotion.
+Utilizing substances goes against religious views of chaste living in the ascetic religion, creating dependencies and interfering with spiritual devotion.

 Jainism emphasizes actions that enhances one’s karma and quality of life.
 Indulgences in chemicals can create a stigma in the Jain community, often creating shame in those seeking treatment.
 Thankfully, there are several treatment options offering faith-based support to people of Eastern faiths.
 Such faith-focused treatment methods may have 12-Step programs available tailored to those of a spiritual background.

-Additional benefits could be interaction with supportive people who do not judge individuals suffering substance abuse disorders.
-Additionally, the individual has access to medications used to treat substance abuse withdrawals, nutrition plans, and counseling.
+Additional benefits could be interaction with supportive people who do not judge individuals suffering from substance use disorders.
+Additionally, the individual has access to medications used to treat withdrawals, nutrition plans, and counseling.

 Take Your Power Back Today

 The first step in achieving change is taking action.
-If you or a loved one fights a substance abuse disorder contact a dedicated treatment specialist to discover your options for transformation.
+If you or a loved one is struggling with substance use disorder (SUD), contact a treatment provider today to discover your options for transformation.

 Ashish Bhatt, MD, MRO